 A woman, who just happened to be a Muslim, organised literary salons where people analysed dreams, poetry and the Quran.

 A more germane point would be:

 All these things were done in spite of Islam, not because of Islam.
-Would we say that a serial killer, who believed in sleeping with everyone he met and in eating worms, was inspired or influenced by Islam simply because he did all these things as a Muslim?
+Would we say that a serial killer who believed in sleeping with everyone he met and in eating worms, was inspired or influenced by Islam simply because he did all these things as a Muslim?
 More to the point: was Islam to blame or responsible for his serial killing and his eating worms?
 Of course not.
-So why can’t we say the same about Muslims who invented the guitar, or cough syrup or who contributed to algebra?
-And in Manji’s other example, was Islam itself, or the Koran itself, responsable for this Cordoban woman’s spunkiness or her penchant for salon discussions about poetry, dreams, etc?
+So why can’t we say the same about Muslims who invented the guitar, cough syrup, or who contributed to algebra?
+And in Manji’s other example, was Islam itself (or the Koran itself) responsible for this Cordoban woman’s spunkiness or her penchant for salon discussions about poetry and dreams?